In defence of grantwriters

 1. If you think the applicant has a snowball's chance in hell of getting the grant, tell them straight up.

-It does my reputation no good if I take on a job that I know - even if it is just my gut telling me - has very little chance of success.
-I won't take the job, even if a client is insistent.
-It leaves the applicant out of pocket and bitter, and cross with me, and leaves me with my copy book blotted, with no repeat work for that client.
+It does my reputation no good if I take on a job that I know – even if it is just my gut telling me – has very little chance of success.
+I won’t take the job, even if a client is insistent.
+It leaves the applicant out of pocket and bitter, and it leaves me with my copy book blotted, with no repeat work from that client.

 2. Charge a flat hourly rate.

 It is fair for everyone involved.
 It's not contingent on success but it's also not going to rip the guts out of a grant win.
-Years ago, I was working for a hospice, and in one month we worked out that if I had worked on a success fee, this hospice - with three paid staff and 58 volunteers, many of whom gave their time because they had lost a loved one, and wanted to maintain a connection - would have had to fork out $25,000 to me.
+Years ago, I was working for a hospice, and in one month we worked out that if I had worked on a success fee, this hospice – with three paid staff and 58 volunteers, many of whom gave their time because they had lost a loved one and wanted to give back to the hospice – would have had to fork out $25,000 to me.

-That would have been great for me, but terrible for them, because as we all know, many funders exclude costs associated with the grantwriting.
+That would have been terrific for my bank balance, but terrible for them, because as we all know, many funders exclude costs associated with the development of the grant.

 For some organisations, a success fee model works wonderfully.
 For many of the small not-for-profits I work for, it doesn't work at all.
 I won't tell you my rate for the same reason I won't ask you what you earn – it's neither of our business.
 But I will tell you my fee varies a bit, and what I charge a family violence organisation is very different from what I charge a corporate client.